andyatkinson/andyatkinson.github.io/_posts/2022-11-28-aws-reinvent-day1.md

 Although I only made it to a couple of talks, the ones I did attend were at a high level of quality.

-I’m now in the Expo Hall which is enormous and planning to check out some of vendors.
+I’m now in the Expo Hall which is enormous and planning to check out some vendor booths.

 That’s all for Day 1!